Cryptic-Peonix/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Sorting Alorithm program made for a CompSci Class Pog
+Sorting Alorithm program made for a CompSci Class